For further information about this policy, please contact: email@example.com

 How a user can opt out of having cookies placed on their device(s)?

 Blocking the browser's cookies will prevent cookies from measuring the relevance and effectiveness of our site/emails and advertising as well as the tailored advertising brought to you by our partners.
 You also may not be able to use all the interactive features of our site/emails if cookies are disabled.

 For further information about deleting or blocking cookies, please visit: https://cookiepedia.co.uk/how-to-manage-cookies or https://www.aboutcookies.org/how-to-delete-cookies.

 To obtain information about opting-out of targeted advertising, you may contact one of the following industry groups:

-Please note that when using the ad industry opt-out tools above, that opting-out only applies to members of that specific industry group and only those members will no longer deliver targeted content or ads to you.
-It does not mean you will no longer receive any targeted content or ads on our Sites or other websites.
+Please note that when using the ad industry opt-out tools above, such opting-out only applies to members of that specific industry group and only those members will no longer deliver targeted content or ads to you.
+It does not mean you will no longer receive any targeted content or ads on our sites or other websites.
 You may continue to receive advertisements, for example, based on the particular website that you are viewing.
-Also, if your browsers are configured to reject cookies when you visit this opt-out page, or you subsequently erase your cookies, use a different computer or change web browsers, your opt-out may no longer be effective.
+Also, if your browsers are configured to block cookies when you visit this opt-out page, or you subsequently erase your cookies, use a different computer or change web browsers, your opt-out may no longer be effective.

 Useful information about cookies can be found at: